 Determining whether x-rays are necessary

-If you have x-rays from a previous dentist, make sure to transfer these to any new provider to eliminate the need for repeat procedures.
+If you have x-rays from a previous dentist in Sioux Falls, SD, make sure to transfer these to any new provider to eliminate the need for repeat procedures.

 Your dentist will evaluate if dental radiation is necessary based on your:

 - History of oral health

 - Risk factors for various conditions